“Nobody Died At Sandy Hook”

 “Most of the individual images of the children released to the media are peculiar—numerous images have a curiously similar background of green foliage” pg.
 78

-Yeah, it’s almost like they all went to the same school and a photographer came in on a predetermined day and took photos of them using the same backdrop.
+Yes, it’s almost like they all went to the same school and a photographer came in on a scheduled day and took photos using the same backdrop.
 Like every other school in existence has done since the beginning of time.
-Look – this was literally one of the first Google image search results for “school yearbook page”:
+Here—this was one of the first Google results for “school yearbook page”:

 What a “curiously similar” background.

-School picture day, “Vivian”; look into it.
+School picture day, Vivian.
+Look into it.

 “Emilie’s red-and-black dress appears in both: once worn by Emilie in a Photoshopped family photo and then supposedly worn by her younger sister Madeline for the photo-op with Barack Obama.” pg.
 78